Trilarion/opensourcegames/entries/classic_blades_of_exile.md

 - Code license: GPL-2.0
 - Developer: Spiderweb Software

+Role-playing game created by Jeff Vogel of Spiderweb Software.
 Started as a commercial project.
 Part of the Exile series and released in 1997 by Spiderweb Software.

 ## Building